mightysai1997/angular/aio/content/guide/service-worker-config.md

 <div class="alert is-helpful">

-To configure whether navigation requests are sent through to the network or not, see the [navigationRequestStrategy](#navigation-request-strategy) section.
+To configure whether navigation requests are sent through to the network or not, see the [navigationRequestStrategy](#navigation-request-strategy) and [applicationMaxAge](#application-max-age) sections.

 </div>